mozilla-mobile/mozilla-vpn-client/docs/manpage.md

 one of the commands below must be present.

 ## ui
 Launch the graphical user interface.
-This is the default behaviour when no options or commands are given.
+This is the default behavior when no options or commands are given.
 This command also accepts the following options:

 **-h**, **\-\-help**